Solution Code: 1AFIJ

 The assignment file was solved by Economic Assignment Help experts and academic professionals at My Assignment Services AU.
 The solution file, as per the marking rubric, is of high quality and 100% original (as reported by Turnitin).
-The assignment help was delivered to the student within the 2-3 days to submission.
+The assignment help through guided sessions was delivered to the student within the 2-3 days to submission.

 Looking for a new solution for this exact same question?
-Our assignment help professionals can help you with that.
+Our assignment help through guided sessions professionals can help you with that.
 With a clientele based in top Australian universities, My Assignment Services AU’s assignment writing service is aiding thousands of students to achieve good scores in their academics.
 Our Business Information Systems assignment experts are proficient with following the marking rubric and adhering to the referencing style guidelines.

 The Global Burden of Disease entails one of the most comprehensive efforts to measure the epidemiological levels, as well as the worldwide trends.
 According to statistics collected by the World Health Organization (WHO), Philippines is involved amongst the seven nations internationally where the number of people suffering from HIV has risen by a percentage exceeding 25 between 2001 and 2009.
 Currently, the infections have affected the populations that are high risks including individuals engaging in unprotected male-to-male sex, as well as those using drugs, and those engaging in transactional sex.
 The prevention of the HIV infection should be done to the adolescent since the infections happen at a young age mostly between 20 to 29 years (World Health Organization, 2010).
 The young people should be targeted as the abuse of drugs as well as sex engagement starts at the age of 14 and 19 years.
 The statistics show that only 5 per cent of the women who are infected with the virus are in a position to get the antiretroviral medicines which is needed to prevent infecting the unborn child.
 It is also reported that only a small portion of those at risk have taken the HIV test.
 Within the individuals who are at risk below the age of 18 no tests have been taken.
 As such, this paper discusses the nature of HIV in the Philippines.